roboflank/dekutapp/README.md

 ionic serve
 ```

--Configure the server to work with the app
+Configure the server to work with the app

 ##ToDo
 * Replace Profile Avatar with Custom User images